 Why I can’t wait

 I am looking forward to this trip for a few reasons.
-The first reason is, I haven’t made a solo trip in a while, and I miss that.
+The first reason is that I haven’t made a solo trip yet, and I miss that.
 The past few journeys to my sister’s included transporting one or both of my parents.
 Don’t get me wrong; I love helping family and my folks, but I miss solo trips.
-The second reason is, I am not driving out there, and I can enjoy the journey.
-Well, I am one of the drivers for going back with my sister and family (Abby too), but I still have a long-awaited solo train trip out there.
+The second reason is that I am not driving out there and can enjoy the journey.
+Well, I am one of the drivers for going back with my sister and family (Abby too), but I still have a long-awaited solo train trip.

-Taking the train is a nice change to driving.
+Taking the train is a nice change from driving.
 The drive is not bad, although the stretch of Illinois seems to take forever.
-Very few waysides and many of the gas stations are not that close to the road.
+Very few waysides and many gas stations are not that close to the road.

 The best part about the drive out to Nembraks is the Iowa section of I-80, for it has many convent waysides and several easy on and off places to fill up with gas and a snack.